 Environmental permits, which will be required to be obtained for construction and operation, are discussed briefly below.
-Obtainment of permits are required before construction commences.
+These will be required to be obtained before construction commences.

 3.3.1 Water Use License

 Although Eskom have an existing water license, it will have to be amended by the addition of an application in terms of sections 21(c) and 21(i) due to the presence of wetlands on the preferred site.